usgs/pubswh-ui/README.md

  LOOKUP_URL = "[server of choice]/pubs-services/lookup/"
  # URL for endpoint to get supersede info
  SUPERSEDES_URL = "[server of choice]/service/citation/json/extras?"
- # URL for Browse
- BROWSE_URL = "[server of choice]/browse/"
  # URL for Search
  BASE_SEARCH_URL = "[server of choice]/pubs-services/publication"
  # URL to instert into JSON-LD output- use the local address for local development
  JSON_LD_ID_BASE_URL = 'http://127.0.0.1:5050/'
- # replacement of relative links in the browse interface
- BROWSE_REPLACE = "browse"
  # Code for Google analytics- insert appropriate code for dev or prod.
 Can be left blank for local development
  GOOGLE_ANALYTICS_CODE = 'GA-CODE-STRING'
  # Code for webmaster tools- needed on prod only